-Psychological - involves a range of intimidating, threatening, and derogatory attitudes by the aggressor.
+- Psychological involves a range of intimidating, threatening, and derogatory attitudes by the aggressor.
 Tactics are employed to isolate the victim from social reality, leading to repercussions on their identity and inducing a state of trance and confusion.
 The victim's perceptions and sensations are altered.
-Some examples include:

-- Humiliations and harassments: "You're ugly," "You're stupid," "You don't understand anything"; - Devaluation related to social roles: "You're worthless as a wife/partner/mother/worker";
+Some examples include: - Humiliations and harassments: "You're ugly," "You're stupid," "You don't understand anything"; - Devaluation related to social roles: "You're worthless as a wife/partner/mother/worker"; - $\circ~$ Devaluation of achievements in education and career; - Public ridicule/mocking;

-- Devaluation of achievements in education and career; - Public ridicule/mocking; - Forms of control: monitoring movements, relationships, social media channels, emails, phone usage, passwords, expenditures, and clothing choices; - Accusations and blame attributions: "It's your fault I act this way" - Isolating the victim from friends and family - Adopting a victim-like attitude by the abuser to shift responsibility onto the woman regarding their own reactions, to imply that she has fabricated being his victim, or to suggest that she has deliberately exaggerated her accounts to accuse him of abuse. - Gaslighting: psychological manipulation of the victim to make her doubt herself and her mental stability.

-Online

-- o Non-consensual distribution of intimate images; - Sexual threats coercing or pressuring someone to engage in sexual behaviour or to share sexual material online; - Sexual harassment receiving unwanted comments or requests; - Cyberstalking using apps to geolocate someone; - Sextortion a form of online blackmail using photos and/or videos shared with the victim; - Victim blaming secondary victimization;
+- Forms of control: monitoring movements, relationships, social media channels, emails, phone usage, passwords, expenditures, and clothing choices; - Accusations and blame attributions: "It's your fault I act this way". - Online: - Non-consensual distribution of intimate images; - Sexual threats coercing or pressuring someone to engage in sexual behaviour or to share sexual material online; - Sexual harassment receiving unwanted comments or requests; - Cyberstalking using apps to geolocate someone; - Sextortion a form of online blackmail using photos and/or videos shared with the victim; - Victim blaming secondary victimization; - Domestic Involves a series of acts of physical, sexual, psychological, or economic violence perpetrated by a partner within the family unit.
+This behaviour pattern is characterized by chronicity and continuity over time that leads to health problems for the victim. - Stalking Includes a series of persecutory behaviours, threats, or harassment that cause severe anxiety or fear for one's safety.
+It can manifest through incessant phone calls, message bombardments, following, geolocations, and lying in wait at places frequented by the victim. - Economic any behaviour that undermines and hinders the economic independence of the victim.
+This includes denying access to family income or bank accounts and preventing the right to have or maintain employment.
+The goal is to create economic dependence (Reale 2011).

-Trolling - sending provocative, irritating, false, or off-topic messages to strangers (this differs from cyberbullying, which targets victims known to the perpetrator) with the aim of disturbing and provoking strong reactions in others.
-The primary victims of trolling are women, especially those engaged in activism or who are publicly known.

-Domestic - Involves a series of acts of physical, sexual, psychological, or economic violence perpetrated by a partner within the family unit.
-This behaviour pattern is characterized by chronicity and continuity over time that leads to health problems for the victim.

-Stalking - A series of stalking behaviors, threats, or harassment that cause intense anxiety or fear for one's safety.
-It manifests through:

-- o Relentless phone calls

-- Message bombardment

-- o Stalking and monitoring the victim

-- Tracking the victim's location

-- Lurking in places frequented by the victim

-Economic - Any behavior aimed at undermining and obstructing the victim's financial independence.
-This includes:

-- Denying access to family income or bank accounts - o Preventing the victim from working or maintaining a job

-The goal is to create a state of economic dependence (Reale, 2011).

-Sexual - involves actions that lead to coercion, through violence or threats, to endure or perform sexual acts.
-This can also occur within a couple, in cases where one partner does not give consent or changes their mind because they do not agree with how the act is being carried out.

-Verbal - this type of violence manifests through slurs, insults, and threats.
-Derogatory language is used; the woman is demeaned and humiliated both privately and publicly.

-Physical - It includes any action that directly or indirectly harms fundamental legal rights, such as life and personal safety.
-It manifests through:
+- Sexual involves actions that lead to coercion, through violence or threats, to endure or perform sexual acts.
+This can also occur within a couple, in cases where one partner does not give consent or changes their mind because they do not agree with how the act is being carried out. - Verbal this type of violence manifests through slurs, insults, and threats.
+Derogatory language is used; the woman is demeaned and humiliated both privately and publicly. - Physical includes all actions that directly or indirectly harm primary legal goods such as life and individual safety.
+It manifests through beatings, physical abuse, mistreatment, slapping, twisting limbs, burning, crushing, and deprivation of food or sleep.

-- Beatings and physical abuse

-- o Mistreatment, slapping, twisting of limbs

-- o Burns, crushing injuries

-- o Deprivation of food or sleep